p-slash/qsonic/docs/source/paper.md

 Furthermore, `QSOnic` provides an efficient API to read and manipulate DESI quasar spectra to allow implementation of other algorithms within the Ly$\alpha$ forest framework.
 It saves detailed intermediate data products including best-fit parameters for each quasar and the covariance matrix used in pipeline noise calibration correction ($\eta$ parameter in references [@bourbouxCompletedSDSSIVExtended:2020; @karacayliOptimal1DLy:2024]).
 These intermediate products are crucial to ascertain the precision of the fitted continua and the pipeline noise corrections.

 `QSOnic` is built on the same principle of [picca](https://github.com/igmhub/picca) continuum fitting algorithm.
 Unlike `picca`, `QSOnic` has robust convergence criteria, provides a generic API for DESI quasar spectra, and saves more intermediate data products.
 Due to optimized IO routines, MPI parallelization and efficient numerical algorithms, it may be faster than `picca`.
+DESI Ly$\alpha$ forest working group and its ancillary topical groups are responsible for coordinating the efforts between different packages.

 `QSOnic` will be used in future scientific publications of the 1D Ly$\alpha$ forest power spectrum and the 3D correlation function measurements from DESI data.